georgeracu/georgeracu.github.com/_includes/presentations/testing-spring-boot-microservice.md

 ---

-# Explaining the Persistence Layer test
+# Explaining the Persistence test

 <hr/>

+* The purpose of this test is to make sure that our repository will perform an interaction with a database, when connected to one
+* Out of scope are testing all the methods that the repository exposes, they have been tested already in the framework
+* We should test any custom logic that we are building
 * Setup using [TestContainers](https://www.testcontainers.org/)
-* Autowire the repository only
+* Autowire only the repository
 * Replace DB connection details with the ones from the Docker container
 * Make sure that the repository is instantiated
 * Test that the persisted object will receive an ID from the DB (confirmation that persistence was OK)